-Creams are better for skin that needs a bit more hydration, and gels are better for oilier skin.
+Creams are better for skin that needs more hydration, and gels are better for oilier skin.
 Gels penetrate the skin more quickly but can cause overdrying in normal to dry skin.

 Can I apply retinoids around my mouth and eyes?

 Yes, but be very careful when applying retinoids around the mouth or eyes.
-If you want to use the retinol cream on these areas, apply an eye cream first, and then follow with your retinoid.
+If you want to use the retinol cream on these areas, apply an eye cream first and follow with your retinoid.